Robust Universal Inference For Misspecified Models: Acknowledgements

 \section{Acknowledgements}

-This work was partially supported by funding from the NSF grants DMS-1713003, DMS-2113684 and CIF-1763734, as well as an Amazon AI and a Google Research Scholar Award to SB.
-The authors are grateful to Arun Kuchibhotla, Aaditya Ramdas and Ian Waudby-Smith for helpful discussions regarding finite-sample valid confidence sets.
+{BP is currently at Google.
+This work was primarily conducted while BP was at Carnegie Mellon University.} This work was partially supported by funding from the NSF grants DMS-1713003, DMS-2113684 and CIF-1763734, as well as an Amazon AI and a Google Research Scholar Award to SB.
+The authors are grateful to Arun Kuchibhotla, Aaditya Ramdas, Tudor Manole, and Ian Waudby-Smith for helpful discussions.